scripting/feedlandInstall/worknotes.md

+#### 5/31/25; 6:23:17 PM by DW

+New config setting, legalTags, configures what HTML you allow to pass from a feed into the database.
+The default is to let through <p> and <br>.

 #### 5/27/24; 12:18:38 PM by DW

 New config settings, `membershipClosedHeadline` and `membershipClosedExplanation` can customize the default messages in the signon dialog in FeedLand.